ArtyCodingart/form-craft/docs/validation-rules/decimal.md

 Positive number (greater than zero).

 **Parameters**
-- `message: String` – error message if the value is not positive
+- `message: LocalizedStringResource` – error message if the value is not positive

 ```swift
 let positive = FormCraftValidationRules()